How much does it cost to apply for ASBMB accreditation?

 A fee will be charged for administering and evaluating the standardized exam.
 The fee will be charged to the department offering the BMB degree(s).
 The estimated fee per student is $25.00 US.

-Will our students have to pay to take the ASBMB standardized certification- exam?
+Will students have to pay to take the ASBMB standardized certification- exam?

 No, the exam fees will be assessed to the department/program from which the student is graduating.
 Our goal is to avoid creating an economic disincentive for students wishing to earn an ASBMB-certified degree.
 (Also see Q13)

 Will my department’s accredited status be affected by the number of graduates taking the ASBMB standardized certification exam?

 No. The number of students taking the exam will not affect the status of a department/program’s accreditation.
 Taking the assessment exam is optional for those students who wish to earn the ASBMB degree-certification.

 When will the ASBMB standardized certification exam be offered?

-How will the ASBMB certification examination be administered and evaluated?
+How will the ASBMB certification exam be administered and evaluated?

 The exam will be administered by the department faculty.
 Accredited programs will designate a departmental representative who will receive the assessment instrument, return the completed assessment instrument and all unused copies thereof.
 The representative will be charged with maintaining the confidentiality of the assessment instrument on behalf of the ASBMB.
 The exams may be requested online at www.asbmb.org/accreditation.